Table of contents

 What is a recognition letter?

 A recognition letter is a message of appreciation sent to an employee.
 It can be anything from sharing a note of thanks, acknowledging a recent win, or sending a message of congratulations.
-And it’s one of the most effective ways to recognize employees: 85% of professionals want to receive thanks daily, and 36% of women, along with 28% of men, prefer that thanks to be in writing.

 You should also use all available tools to make writing and sending recognition messages as easy and fun as possible.
-For example, with an employee recognition platform, you can quickly recognize multiple employees in a single message.
+For example, with an employee recognition program, you can quickly recognize multiple employees in a single message.
 You can even tie each recognition to a company value, which can pay huge dividends — organizations with cultures aligned with their values are six times more successful than their competitors.

 Make sure you choose an employee recognition platform that offers all the features you need to make both giving and receiving recognition a great experience.